-Hollerith wasn't working in a vacuum!
-His idea for using punched cards for data processing came after he'd seen the punched cards used to control Jacquard looms.
-Jacquard, working in France around 1810, originated the idea of using holes punched in cardstock to control the pattern a loom weaves.
+Hollerith's idea for using punched cards for data processing came after he'd seen how punched cards were used to control Jacquard looms.
+Jacquard, a weaver who worked in France around 1810, originated the idea of using holes punched in cardstock to control the pattern a loom weaves.
 Many Jacquard looms remain in use to this day, and you can occasionally find strings of Jaquard cards for sale.

 The overall dimensions of punched cards used for data processing have remained the same since Herman Hollerith invented the medium: 7 3/8 inches wide by 3 1/4 inches high by .007 inches thick.
 Prior to 1929, this was a standard size for many US banknotes, and Hollerith apparently chose it so that he could store cards in boxes made for the Treasury Department.
 Today, these dimensions are set by the EIA standard RS-292 media 1 punched card.
 This standard is augmented by ANSI X3.21-1967 governing the holes in the card and ANSI X3.26-1980 governing the use of the Hollerith code to encode alphanumeric data on cards.